otaciliofox/gostack-goFinances/README.md

 **📱 Mobile (React Native)**

 <br />

-Step 1 - Access our application's mobile folder with the command: `cd app`;
+Step 1 - Access our application's mobile folder with the command: `yarn`;

 Step 2 - Download the npm packages used in the project with the command: `npm install` , if you prefer yarn execute `yarn`;